pyrsia/pyrsia/docs/get_involved/doc_workflow.md

 [quick guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-All the documentation is visible on GitHub and <https://pyrsia.io> website, so it's important to keep in mind there are some limitations and extra features that might be availble.
-You might want to refer to the [website's standard features](https://docusaurus.io/docs/markdown-features#standard-features) if you are unsure.
+All the documentation is visible on GitHub and <https://pyrsia.io> website, so it's important to keep in mind there are some limitations and extra features that might be available.
+You might want to refer to the

+[website's standard features](https://docusaurus.io/docs/markdown-features#standard-features) if you are unsure.

 ## Structure Guidelines

 All the documentation for Pyrsia should live in the [pyrsia/pyrsia](https://github.com/pyrsia/pyrsia) repository in the [`docs`](https://github.com/pyrsia/pyrsia/blob/main/docs) folder.
-Blogs belog in the same repository but should be placed in the [`blog`](https://github.com/pyrsia/pyrsia/blob/main/blog) folder.
+Blogs belong in the same repository but should be

+placed in the [`blog`](https://github.com/pyrsia/pyrsia/blob/main/blog) folder.

 ### `docs`